German police: 8 dead in Jehovah’s Witnesses hall shooting

 “The congregation elders in the local area are providing pastoral care for those affected by the event,” he wrote.
 “We understand that the authorities are still investigating the details of this crime.
 We appreciate the courageous help provided by the police and emergency services.”

-The scene of the shooting was the Jehovah’s Witnesses’ Kingdom Hall, a boxy three-story building next to an auto repair shop in the Gross Borstel district, a few kilometers (miles) from downtown Hamburg.
+The scene of the shooting was the Jehovah’s Witnesses’ Kingdom Hall, a boxy, three-story building next to an auto repair shop in the Gross Borstel district, a few kilometers (miles) from downtown Hamburg.

-Police spokesman Holger Vehren said police were alerted to the shooting about 9:15 p.m. and were on the scene quickly.
+Police spokesman Holger Vehren said police were alerted to the shooting about 9:15 p.m.
+(2015 GMT) and were at the scene quickly.

 He said that after officers arrived and found people with apparent gunshot wounds on the ground floor, they heard a shot from an upper floor and found a fatally wounded person upstairs who may have been a shooter.
 He said police did not have to use their firearms.